 ‘Never Let Me Go’ is out now and can be downloaded from iTunes – https://music.apple.com/gb/album/never-let-me-go/1592498059

 Surrounded By Spies

 We hope you’ve enjoyed our review!
-Have you seen this SKAcumentary yet?
-What did you think of it?
+What do you think of the band’s eighth album?
 Are you as much of a fan as us?
 What would you rate it out of 5?
 Please leave your thoughts in a comment or via our social media.

 Enjoyed this?
 Check out some of our other reviews here: